 Is Winston like a VPN?

-Installing Winston is hardly difficult, but it's not intuitive.
+Installing Winston is hardly difficult, but it's also not intuitive.
 You're connecting Winston physically to both your modem and router, and then you need to, in some cases, add a custom setting to your DNS.
 This depends on the kind of router you have, and Winston does a solid job of trouble-shooting issues you'll hit while using the filter.

 The final step is adding the blocker extension to your web browser.
 Winston works on Chrome and Firefox, but not, currently, Safari.
 Here is where the fun happens, because the extension keeps a running tab of all the items that it's blocking.
 Fact: you'll hit in the thousands within an hour, particularly if you're a heavy user like me.
 The extension also has a quick link to your Dashboard, where you can see all the tracking domains being blocked.